watir/watir.github.io/README.md

 # Watir Website

-Watir.com is generated from the code in this repository using [Jekyll](https://github.com/jekyll/jekyll)
+The [Watir Website](http://watir.com) is generated from the code in this repository using [Jekyll](https://github.com/jekyll/jekyll)

+The code is in the `source` branch, and updates to it are built by Travis CI and the resulting static site files are stored in the `master` branch, which Github serves for us.

 ### Contributing
 Please help us keep our examples and tutorials up to date.